tedunderwood/biographies/evaluation/hypotheses.md

 32. Hercule Poirot, detective in *Thirteen at Dinner* (Christie), resembles Sherlock Holmes in *The Valley of Fear* (Conan Doyle) more than either of them resemble Carmen Sternwood, bad girl murderer in *The Big Sleep* (Chandler).

-33. Sherlock Holmes in *The Adventures of Sherlock Holmes* resembles Lord Peter Wimsey in *The Nine Tailors* more than either of them resemble Tom Joad, suffering working-class protagonist of *The Grapes of Wrath* (Steinbeck).
+33. Sherlock Holmes in *The Adventures of Sherlock Holmes* resembles Lord Peter Wimsey in *The Nine Tailors* more than either of them resemble John Barton, Mary's millworker father in *Mary Barton* (Gaskell).

 34. Detective Lord Peter Wimsey in *Strong Poison* (Sayers) resembles detective Miss Marple in *The Mirror Crack'd* (Christie) more than either of them resembles Jane Withersteen, heroic western woman in *Riders of the Purple Sage* (Zane Gray).